-Instabug helps you better identify the bug reports or feedback you get by associating the user's identity to them.
+Instabug helps you better identify the bug reports or feedback you get by associating a user's identity to them.

-If you already have the user's name and email, you can have it so the email fields are automatically filled.
-The user will then be identified in all bug reports, crashes, chats, surveys, and feature requests.
+If you already have a user's name and email, you can pre-fill the email field in the bug, feedback, and question reporting flow.
+The user will then be identified in all reports (bugs, improvements, questions), crashes, surveys, and feature requests.